Jseo123/virtualIE-api/README.md

 joi: it is a popular module for data validation.
 This module validates the data based on schemas.

+async: The `async` library provides a number of utility functions for managing asynchronous operations.
+That is very different than the `async` keyword in the language that allows you to use `await` with promises.

 -D: Makes sure you install everything as a development module.

                 Folders